 My recommendation?
 Take a look at the list below and start reading through whatever topic first peaks your interest.

-Some additional topics to read alongside this post are:
+With that, some additional topics to read alongside this guide are:

-- How to create a better morning routine
+- How to create a better morning routine.
+See the post here.

-- And various time management strategies to try out
+- Various time management strategies to try out.
+See the post here.

-- Bonus: you can also sign up for my time mastery courses < there
+- And you can sign up for my goal success course, here.